hovr/airbnb-analyzer/README.md

 4. **Re-run if needed**
    - To re-run the analysis on the same or another wishlist, return to the wishlist page, open the extension popup again, and click **Start Analysis**.
+   - If you click **Reset Analyzer** in the popup, you’ll be asked whether to clear the cached data for the properties currently in view.
+Choose **Yes** if you want a completely fresh scrape (for example, after new reviews appear).

+## Recent improvements you should know about

+- **Smart caching & reset control** – The extension caches detailed property data to avoid reloading reviews unnecessarily.
+When you reset the analyzer, you’ll see a prompt asking whether to flush the cache for the wishlist you’re viewing, so you can decide between speed and freshness.
+- **Clear tab labels** – While reviews load, each property tab automatically updates its browser tab label to show the property number and how many reviews have been processed (for example, `#3 12/15 reviews`).
+This makes it easy to see progress at a glance.
+- **Icon state awareness** – The extension icon now turns monochrome and opens a simple “You need to be on an Airbnb wishlist page” message if you activate it outside an eligible wishlist.
+Head to a wishlist to restore the full popup.

 ## Troubleshooting tips